CubsBaseballFan/ECE470FinalProject/README.md

 ## File Descriptions
 The compressed folder of all relevant files is included on this GitHub repository in the releases section.
 Some important files for the project are listed below.
 ### lab2_exec.py
 Main Python file for simulating robot.
 Files are adapted from Lab 2 of the ECE 470 course, and will be further edited to implement the solution for this final project.

+In this file, the possible positions of the end effector of the robotic arm are listed.
+Then a subscriber is called to receive sensor information from the suction gripper.
+Additionally, the move_arm and move_block functions describe the ways and points the robot arm shall move to in order to pick up objects.
 ### lab2_spawn.py
 Python file for creating objects in Gazebo.